Mufumi/Udacity-Machine-Learning-Engineer-Nanodegree-Capstone-Project/README.md

 ### AutoML settings

-The AutoML experiment was set to timeout after 30 minutes was initiated using the automl compute instance, using compute instance using DS3_v2 machine
+The AutoML experiment was set to timeout after 30 minutes was initiated using the automl compute instance, using compute instance using DS3_v2 machine, which is a genral purpose machine that is ideal for generic AutoML runs.

 ### AutoML configuration